ComPlat/water-solubility-prediction/README.md

 The model was further evaluated using other online prediction tools, such as VCC Lab, and compared against Sorkun's model using self-experimented compound solubility data.
 The results of this comparison are saved in the `results/compare_results.csv` file.

+## Model Performance Comparison

+We have compared our model's performance with the Sorkun model and the VCC online predictor on five specific compounds.
+These compounds were experimentally tested in the lab to obtain their solubility values.
+The experimental details and results are provided in the `Sol_exp` folder which has excel file for more detail abaout the Solubility experimet:

+- **Experimental Procedure**: Step-by-step process available in the `Steps_for_solubility_experiment.md` file.

+This comparison highlights the accuracy and reliability of our model.

 ## Repository Structure

 - **data/**: Contains all datasets used in the study.